So you want to know how to write poetically...

 Practice time: Let’s try a stream of consciousness exercise.
+I recommend beginning with writing a blackout poem to help clear the mind.
 Take 3-5 minutes to just write everything that comes into your mind.
 Don’t hesitate.
 Don’t pause.
 Just put a pen to paper and go for it.

 After you stop, go back and simplify what you wrote.
 Can you make that sentence more simple?
 Can you make that complex idea more relatable?
 Go back a second time and simplify more.